Nathaniel Bacon (Virginia colonist): Bacon's Rebellion

 Despite Bacon's outlaw status, voters of Henrico County elected him and his mentor James Crewes to the recomposed House of Burgesses.
-That body enacted a number of sweeping reforms, limiting the governor's powers and restoring suffrage rights to landless freemen.
+The body had enacted a number of sweeping reforms, limiting the governor's powers and restoring suffrage rights to landless freemen.
 They also made the sale of any arms to any Indian punishable by execution.
 Bacon's followers were unmollified, accusing Berkeley of refusing to authorize retaliation against natives to protect his own fur-trading investments and the monopolies which he had granted to his favorites.
 After a number of verbal altercations, including a quarrel in a Jamestown street, Berkeley retreated to his plantation and signed the military commission Bacon demanded.
 Scouting parties accordingly set out to requisition supplies, as well as to kill and enslave Indians, prompting protests from citizens of Gloucester County who were subject to the militia's exactions.
 Bacon's forces retreated to Middle Plantation (later renamed Williamsburg).

-On July 30, 1676, Bacon and his makeshift army issued a Declaration of the People, which criticized Berkeley's administration, accusing him of levying unfair taxes, appointing friends to high positions, and failing to protect outlying farmers from Indian attack.
+On July 30, 1676, Bacon and his makeshift army issued a Declaration of the People, which criticized Berkeley's administration, accusing him of levying unfair taxes, appointing friends to high positions, and failing to protect outlying farmers from an American Indian attack.
 They also issued a 'Manifesto' urging the "extirpation" of all Indians, asserting that they did not deserve legal protections because they "have bin for these Many years enemies to the King and Country, Robbers and Thieves and Invaders of his Majesty's Right and our Interest and Estate".
 Months of conflict ensued, including a naval attempt across the Potomac and in Chesapeake Bay by Bacon's allies to capture Berkeley at Accomac.
 Bacon himself focused on the Pamunkey in Dragon Swamp; his forces seized 3 horse-loads of goods, enslaved 45 Indians and killed many more, prompting the queen Cockacoeske (who narrowly escaped with her son) to throw herself on the mercy of the Governor's Council.
 Berkeley raised his own army of mercenaries on the Eastern Shore, and also captured Bacon's naval allies and executed the two leaders.
 Bacon's forces then turned against the colony's capital, burning Jamestown to the ground on September 19, 1676.

-Before a Royal Navy squadron could arrive, Bacon died of dysentery on October 26, 1676.
+Before a British Royal Navy squadron could arrive, Bacon died of dysentery on October 26, 1676.
 Although John Ingram took control of the rebel forces, the rebellion soon collapsed.
 Governor Berkeley returned to power, seizing the property of several rebels and ultimately hanging twenty-three men, many without trial.
 After an investigative committee returned its report to King Charles II, which criticized both Berkeley and Bacon for their conduct toward friendly tribes, Berkeley was relieved of the governorship, returned to England to protest, and died shortly thereafter.
 Charles II later supposedly commented, "That old fool has put to death more people in that naked country than I did here for the murder of my father."
 This may be a colonial myth, arising about 30 years later.